2023 Most Popular Criminal Justice & Corrections Master's Degree Schools in the Plains States Region

 Women make up 70% of the criminal justice majors at the school.

-Out of the 25 schools in the Plains States Region that were part of this year’s ranking, University of Nebraska at Omaha landed the # 3 spot on the list.
-Located in the city of Omaha, UNOMAHA is a public college with a large student population.
+A rank of #3 on this year’s list means University of Nebraska at Omaha is a great place for criminal justice and corrections students working on their master’s degree.
+Located in the large city of Omaha, UNOMAHA is a public school with a large student population.

 About 72% of the students majoring in criminal justice at the school are women while 28% are male.

-Full Criminal Justice & Corrections at University of Nebraska at Omaha Report
+Read full report on Criminal Justice & Corrections at University of Nebraska at Omaha

 Of the 30 students majoring in criminal justice at Bellevue University, 50% are male and 50% are female.

-Out of the 25 schools in the Plains States Region that were part of this year’s ranking, Concordia University, Saint Paul landed the # 5 spot on the list.
-Concordia University, Saint Paul is a moderately-sized private not-for-profit school located in the large city of Saint Paul.
+A rank of #5 on this year’s list means Concordia University, Saint Paul is a great place for criminal justice and corrections students working on their master’s degree.
+Concordia University, Saint Paul is a moderately-sized private not-for-profit school located in the city of Saint Paul.

 Of the 27 students majoring in criminal justice at Concordia University, Saint Paul, 78% are male and 22% are female.